energy-storage-analysis/LDES-Survey/cap_cost/README.md

     * a set of physical properties, used to calculate the specific energy (kWh/kg)

 The data are extracted and processed from the primary sources in the `datasets` folder, there is a readme file in each source's folder that contains more information about that specific source and the processing steps used.
-See the README file in the `datasets` folder for more information.
+Only the processed 'output' data for each source is included in this repository.
+For more information on adding additional data or reproduce the processing of each source, see  the README file in the `datasets` folder.

 The `consolidate_data.py` script collects data from each source's folder in the `datasets` folder, and consolidates them into a set of main csv files in the `data_consolidated` folder.
 This script is followed by `calc_Ckwh.py` which calculates the energy capital cost (AKA C_kwh ~ $/kWh).